-NATIONAL DRAWING DAY 2026: Gerard Byrne Gallery
+NATIONAL DRAWING DAY 2026: Live Drawing Performance | Gerard Byrne Gallery

 This year, we open our doors to the public with a performance of live drawing by Gerard Byrne.
 Step into the world of one of Ireland's most celebrated artists and experience his proccess up close.
 The event includes an exclusive Q&A session with the artist himself, offering a rare window into Byrne's practice and his mastery of the medium.

-Whether you're a lifelong admirer of Byrne's work or simply curious about the art of drawing, this is a wonderful opportunity to spend a Saturday morning in the company of beautiful art — and the people who make it.
+Whether you're a lifelong admirer of Byrne's work or simply curious about the art of drawing, this is a wonderful opportunity to spend a Saturday afternoon in the company of beautiful art — and the people who make it.

 "National Drawing Day is a celebration for everyone — from seasoned draughtsmen to those picking up a pencil for the very first time."